nothingnothings/caseBairruDevFront/README.md

 ## Introduction

 This guide provides instructions for setting up and running the frontend of the BairruDev entry test case.
 This frontend was created with React Native, and was written using Typescript.
-This frontend is meant to be used with the backend seen in the 'caseBairruDevBack' repository.
+This frontend is meant to be used with the backend seen in the [caseBairruDevBack](https://github.com/nothingnothings/caseBairruDevBack) repository.

 ## Technologies